N8BWert/mushrobotics/Protocol/README.md

 However, most of the communication in the network is likely to be parent to child so adding all of the address bits is quiet redundant.
 I think to fix this we can use another postfix to denote that the packet is directly from the parent.
 For this postfix I will choose 9 or 0b1001.
 Therefore, if parent is sending a message to its child it can use a 1 byte address.
 If I am going to give the parents the power of a new postfix, I might as well do the same for a child.
 For the child, I will choose 0xA or 0b1010 which can be used by a child to directly address its parent without needing the whole address.

+In the nRF24L01 documentation, it mentions that addresses with with only one toggle (i.e. 0x0F) are advised against.
+Also preamble continuations are advised against (i.e. 0b101010 or 0b010101).
+There are two possible preamble continuations (0b10... and 0b01...), 39 one toggle situations and 2 all 1s or 0s situations.
+This leaves a total of 2^40 - 43 possible addresses.
+For the general format of these addresses please see Forbidden Addresses.

+To save a bit of trouble, it also will be useful to reserve at least one address for use by the router and possibly a second address just in case (probably for pairing).
+The saved addresses will be [0x4E, 0x61, 0x74, 0x65, 0x21] and [0x21, 0x65, 074, 0x61, 0x4E] for no reason other than I like the addresses.

+TODO: Designate protocol for assigning nodes a nRF24L01 address.

+## Reserved Addresses

+* [0x4E, 0x61, 0x74, 0x65, 0x21] - Base Station Receive Address
+* [0x21, 0x65, 0x74, 0x61, 0x4E] - Pairing Address

+## Forbidden Addresses

+* [0x00, 0x00, 0x00, 0x00 ,0x00]
+* [0x00, 0x00, 0x00, 0x00, 0x01]
+* [0x00, 0x00, 0x00, 0x00, 0x03]
+* ...
+* [0x7F, 0x7F, 0x7F, 0x7F, 0x7F]
+* [0xFF, 0xFF, 0xFF, 0xFF, 0xFF]
+* [0xAA, 0xAA, 0xAA, 0xAA, 0xAA]
+* [0x55, 0x55, 0x55, 0x55, 0x55]

 ## Inspirations

 * [OpenThread](https://openthread.io/)